cytoscape/cytoscape-manual/docs/Rendering_Engine.md

 <tr> <th class="spec">render.nodeLabelThreshold</th>     <td class="">If the number of <i>rendered</i> nodes equals to or exceeds this number, node labels will not be rendered; this value defaults to 200.</td>      </tr>
 <tr> <th class="specalt">render.edgeArrowThreshold</th>  <td class="alt">If the number of <i>rendered</i> edges equals to or exceeds this number, edge arrows will not be rendered; this value defaults to 600.</td>   </tr>
 <tr> <th class="spec">render.edgeLabelThreshold</th>     <td class="">If the number of <i>rendered</i> edges equals to or exceeds this number, edge labels will not be rendered; this value defaults to 200.</td>      </tr>
+<tr> <th class="spec">render.hidpi</th>     <td class="">This property enables/disables HiDPI mode in the network view.
+When set to true the network will render in the native resolution on 4K Ultra-HD and Retina displays.
+New in Cytoscape 3.9.
+Defaults to true.</td>      </tr>
+<tr> <th class="spec">render.labelCache</th>     <td class="">This property enables/disables the renderer label cache, which results in a significant rendering speed improvement when enabled.
+New in Cytoscape 3.9.
+Defaults to true.</td>      </tr>
+<tr> <th class="spec">render.edgeBufferPan</th>     <td class="">This property enables/disables a feature in the renderer which shifts the edge buffer when panning the network, which avoids having to hide edges when panning in certain situations.
+New in Cytoscape 3.9.
+Defaults to true. </td>      </tr>
 </table>
 <br>